NithishNithi/NithishNithi/README.md

 - 👋 Hi, I’m @NithishNithi(NITHISH T)
 - 👀 I’m interested in ...Learning new about AI
-- 🌱 I’m currently learning ...B>tech IT
+- 🌱 I’m currently learning ...B.Tech Information Technology
 - 💞️ I’m looking to collaborate on ...AI Projects
-- 📫 How to reach me ...instagram @i_m_mortal_king
+- 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/nithisht/